 Traveling shouldn’t require you to add more carbon footprints.
 Zero waste travel saves Mama Globe and adds the jingle to our pockets.
 How can you go wrong?
 If you’ve been meaning to dip your toes in the world of zero waste travel, I’ve come up with a simple zero waste travel carry-on kit.
 Remember we want to use what we have first before buying anything.

-To start your zero waste travel carry-on kit you’ll need to start with a bag.
+To start your zero waste travel carry-on kit, you’ll need to start with a bag.
 There is no need to go and buy one.
-You may even have one where you haul groceries week in and week out, which is awesome because then you know it can handle some weight.
+You may even have one where you haul groceries week in and week out, which is fantastic because then you know it can handle some weight.
 Just make sure to use one that can fold up easily.
-If you need to buy one though, check the bargain bins at stores like Target.
+If you need to buy one, though, check the bargain bins at stores like Target.
 You can sometimes find small cotton tote bags for under $5.
+Or better yet, make one out of an old t-shirt!

 I cannot stress enough how important it is for you to have a water bottle with you.
 For home, work, and travel, it just saves money and paper/plastic waste.
 Don’t ever pay for bottled water at the airport (or anywhere) again!
-I have a Kleen Kanteen Stainless Steel with a carabiner to clip on my backpack or crossbody bag while sightseeing.
+I have a Kleen Kanteen Stainless Steel Insulated Wide Mouth 20 oz. with a carabiner to clip on my backpack or crossbody bag while sightseeing.
 It also doubles as a coffee tumbler as it can also keep things hot.
+My second water bottle is a BKR Glass Water Bottle with Silicone Sleeve 500ml in Naked.

 Unless you’re okay with eating with your hands, it would be best if you brought a cutlery set with you.
 Have you ever noticed how many times you’ve gone through plastic utensils while traveling?
 I remember Norwegian had a biodegradable spoon which is now used to measure coffee grounds.
 I used that sucker the entire time I was out in Germany and the Netherlands.
 It felt great not making more trash than necessary.